 As is the case with innovations in metallic inks and finishes, the same holds true when talking about expanded color gamut with digital printing.
 For example, HP has partnered with color trend leader, Pantone, to offer Pantone 6 -and 7- color on press solutions for HP Indigo.
 By using CMYK plus orange, violet, green, reflex blue, bright yellow, rhodamine red and transparent inks it extends the spot color offerings to 3,000+!

 And just like metallics, you can add exponential pop to your digital print design by pairing ink color to a bright substrate.
 The digital substrate offerings have increased as much if not more than the ink offerings – with bright, snappy colors in paper and synthetics in a range of calipers/gsm options certified to perform on digital presses.

 With the increase in demand for digital printing – and packaging, comes the innovation including haptic finishing.
 After all, studies show consumers actions are driven by feelings.
 Haptic print leads the way for getting consumers to interact with a brand, resulting in emotional connections that drives results.
 So it stands to reason that as demand for digital print increases, so does the tactile finishing offered with the technology.
 Digital print production offers 3D effects with raised and clear dimensional inks.
 Multiple passes can mimic the results of spot UV or clear foil.

 Of course paper was the original haptic digital production option.
 With a host of certified digital papers in finishes that has expanded to include felt, linen, stipple, eggshell, cotton, woodgrain, gloss and matte just to name a few.

-To find hundreds of inspiring digital substrate options, request a copy of our soon-to-be-released Digital Stock Guide.
-And to learn more about digital printing, sign up to be notified of our upcoming #learnwithmillcraft sessions.
+To find hundreds of inspiring digital substrate options, request a copy of our Digital Substrate Guide.